huss-osman/devops-learning/06-aws/assignments/02-application-load-balancer.md

   <img width="850" alt="Application Load Balancer Architecture" src="https://github.com/user-attachments/assets/025ca542-343f-45ed-8b71-e1146bdfeb90" />
 </p>

-This project demonstrates how to deploy a **highly available web application using an AWS Application Load Balancer**.
-It includes multiple EC2 instances distributed across different Availability Zones, a Target Group with health checks, an HTTP listener, and Security Groups configured to ensure traffic is routed securely through the load balancer.
+This project demonstrates how to build a **production-style AWS network** completely from scratch.
+It includes a custom Amazon VPC, public and private subnets, Internet and NAT Gateways, route tables, Security Groups, EC2 instances, a Bastion Host, and CloudWatch monitoring, providing a secure and segmented network architecture similar to those used in real-world cloud environments.

-The objective was to understand how AWS distributes incoming traffic across healthy backend instances while improving availability, fault tolerance, and scalability.
-The project also demonstrates how to isolate EC2 instances from direct internet access by allowing inbound traffic only from the Application Load Balancer, following a common production-style architecture used for modern web applications.
+The objective was to understand how real-world AWS networking is designed, how traffic flows between public and private resources, and how secure architectures are built using network segmentation, least-privilege access, and monitoring.
+The project also demonstrates how public and private workloads communicate while restricting direct access through controlled routing and network security.

 ---